suttonbradley/hls-parse/README.md

 As pretty standard in Rust projects, the sorter uses [reqwest](https://docs.rs/reqwest/latest/reqwest/) for HTTP requests and [clap](https://docs.rs/clap/latest/clap/) for arg parsing.

 ### Priorities
-In this context, maximizing robustness and correctness was futile.
-I wanted to design the codebase to make it easy for someone else to jump in and understand the code, fix a bug, expand a type, add a parsing function, etc.
+Making the robustness and correctness of this parser match a production-grade one was not the purpose of this excercise.
+Instead, I wanted to design the codebase to make it easy for someone else to jump in and:
+- understand the code
+- fix a bug
+- expand a type
+- add parsing functionality

 ### Performance
 For the purposes of implementation time, this is _not_ a zero-copy parser.
 For a simpler implementation, input data is copied _once_ so that types that represent a serialized HLS playlist can _own_ the underlying data.
 Given more time, a future optimization of this parser could reference the underlying string data where possible and avoid copying.